Weitere Informationen finden sie unter - Further information are available under - http://pivcourse.dlr.de/

 Dr. Gerd Gülker, Carl von Ossietzky Universität, Oldenburg, Germany, is working in the field of Holography and Particle Image Velocimetry and will present the lectures on advanced 3D PIV techniques.

-Together with Prof. Markus Raffel, Dr. Chris Willert, Dr. Klaus Ehrenfried, Dr. Boleslaw Stasicki, Dr. Reinhard Geisler, Dr. Daniel Schanz, Dr. Matteo Novara, Dr. Sebastian Gesemann, Dipl.-Ing.
-Janos Agocs and Dr. Christian Wolf from DLR they will present their knowledge and experience in different areas of the PIV and LPT technique such as tracer particles, illumination, recording, evaluation, data presentation, 3D(t)-PIV / PTV / STB, FlowFit and other 3C-PIV techniques.
+Together with Prof. Markus Raffel, Dr. Chris Willert, Dr. Klaus Ehrenfried, Dr. Boleslaw Stasicki, Dr. Reinhard Geisler, Dr. Daniel Schanz, Dr. Matteo Novara, Dr. Sebastian Gesemann, Dr. Johannes Bosbach, Dipl.-Ing.
+Janos Agocs and Dr. Christian Wolf from DLR they will present their knowledge and experience in different areas of the PIV and LPT technique such as tracer particles, illumination, recording, evaluation, data presentation, 3D(t)-PIV / PTV / STB, FlowFit and other 3D3C-PIV and LPT techniques.

-Early registration is required due to limited number of places in the laboratory.
-The registration fee of 1450 € includes course notes, lunches and refreshments during the course, and a dinner.
-For payments received before January 31, 2019, a reduced registration fee of 1350 € applies.
+Early registration is desired.
+The registration fee of 450 € includes the PIV Book 3rd edition and the USB-stick with proceeding from the PIV'19 symposium.
+For payments received before January 31, 2021, a reduced registration fee of 400 € applies.

 Payments are to be made by credit card or bank transfer.